AidanKeano/aruba_central_exporter/README.md

 	  - clientId: "aruba-application-client-id-goes-here"
 	  - clientSecret: "aruba-application-client-secret-goes-here"
 	exporterConfig:
-	  - exporterEndpoint: "/metrics" //Replace with alternative endpoint directory if necessary
+	  - exporterEndpoint: "/metrics"
-	  - exporterPort: ":8080" //Choose whatever port you wish here
+	  - exporterPort: ":8080"

+The arubaEndpoint, exporterEndpoint and exporterPort values should also be amended to fit the required configuration.